Lita Grey: Life and career

 The marriage was troubled from the start.
 The two had few interests in common, and Chaplin spent as much time as he could away from home, neglecting both his wife and his children, while working on The Gold Rush, and later, The Circus.
 They divorced on August 22, 1927, due to his alleged numerous affairs with other women, and he was ordered to pay over US$600,000 ($ million in dollars) and US$100,000 ($ million in dollars) in trust for each child, the largest divorce settlement at the time.
 Copies of her lengthy divorce complaint, which made scandalous sexual claims against Chaplin, were published, and publicly sold, and the divorce became a sensational media event.
 Less than five months after the divorce, Grey's former butler Don Solovich was murdered in Utah, and articles speculated about connections between Chaplin and the murder.

-She later married Henry Aguirre.
+After the divorce she began a successful singing career, working with Milton Berle, and working at the Stork Club and London's Cafe de Paris.
+She married Henry Aguirre in September 1936, then Arthur Day in May 1938, both marriages were short-lived.
+The Chaplin divorce and the notoriety that came with it took their toll and she began drinking heavily, squandered the divorce settlement, had a major breakdown, and by 1943 she had hit rock bottom.
 The 1940 United States census states that Lita and Arthur lived at 38 East 50th Street in New York City, and that in 1935 she had lived in England.
 The census listed her occupation as "singer", and Arthur's as "manager personal".
 Lita and Arthur adopted a baby boy in 1940, whom they named Robert.
 When they split up in 1946, Bobby went to live with his paternal grandmother, and Lita had little contact with him after that.

 She married her fourth husband, Patsy Pizzolongo (aka Pat Longo), on September 22, 1956, in Los Angeles, California.
 They were divorced in June 1966.
-Before that she was married to Arthur Day.

 In the 1970s and 1980s, she worked as a clerk at Robinson's Department Store in Beverly Hills.
 She wrote two autobiographical volumes covering her life with Chaplin.
 My Life with Chaplin (1966) was, by her own admission, largely a work of exaggeration and fabrication.
-She claimed to tell the story as it really was in her second memoir Wife of the Life of the Party (1998).
+She claimed to tell the story as it really was in her second memoir, Wife of the Life of the Party (1998).
 She is portrayed by Deborah Moore in the 1992 film Chaplin, but Grey was depicted on screen for less than a minute in the final film.